Foreign Language Policies & Guidelines

 - True beginners should enroll in 101.

-- two years of a language in high school should enroll in 102.
+- Students with two years of language experience should enroll in 102.

-- three years of a language in high school should enroll in 201.
+- Students with three years of language experience should enroll in 201.

-- four years of a language in high school may consider 202 or third-year placement, depending on their comfort with the language.
+- Students with four years of language experience may consider 202 or third-year placement, depending on their comfort level with the language.

-- four years or more of language learning, immersion or study abroad experience, or who are “heritage speakers” (language was spoken in the home) are strongly encouraged to discuss proper placement with a professor in that language.
+- Students with more than four years of coursework, immersion, or study abroad experience, or those who are native speakers, are strongly encouraged to discuss proper placement with a language professor.

 Foreign Language Certificate

 - Students who complete courses numbered 101 – 202 in a UND foreign language are eligible to earn a foreign language certificate.

 - Classical Studies students who complete CLAS 101 – 102 and CLAS 151 – 152 at UND are eligible to earn a certificate.

 - Students who transfer fewer than 16 language credits to UND are required to complete two institutional courses at a higher level to earn a certificate.